gruntjs/grunt-docs/Creating-tasks.md

 Tasks are grunt's bread and butter.
 The stuff you do most often, like `jshint` or `nodeunit`.
-Every time grunt is run, you specify one or more tasks to run, which tells grunt what you'd like it to do.
+Every time Grunt is run, you specify one or more tasks to run, which tells Grunt what you'd like it to do.

 If you don't specify a task, but a task named "default" has been defined, that task will run (unsurprisingly) by default.